betipp/Ghost-Cafe/README.md

 ## Gameplay 🎮

-The goal of the game is to cook and prepare food according to the customers order.
+The goal of the game is to cook and prepare food according to the customer's order.

 ### Coffee machine ☕